DealPete/chaos-magic/README.md

 There have been many versions of Chaos Magic over the years; it was the inspiration for Wizards of the Coast's <a href="https://en.wikipedia.org/wiki/Planechase">Planechase product</a>.
 This version is rather complex and is not for the faint of heart.

-To play the game, open the file `index.html`.
+To play the game, run

+`$ python3 buid-website.py`

+then open the file `website/index.html`.

 ### Files